Froggers Unite!

 MD Student

-Albert made great contributions to our study of ASD risk gene NXRN1 and made essential tools with a 3D printer as a lab undergrad and then as a research assistant.
+Albert was an undergrad volunteer and then a research assistant in the State and Willsey labs.
 He is now a medical student at California Northstate University College of Medicine.